shaunsmith/functionslab/9-Functions-Invoke-OCI-Events.md

 }
 ```

-## Unit test class for your function
+## Test class for your function

-Before we run an end-to-end test, let us write a simple unit test for our
+Before we run an end-to-end test, let us write a simple test for our
 function.

+**Note: This test assumes the image `sachin-in.jpg` has been uploaded to
+your `public` bucket `object-upload-NNN` in the above step**

 ![user input](images/userinput.png)
 Replace the definition of HelloFunctionTest with the following: